nephio-project/docs/install-guide/byoc.md

 cd nephio-install
 ```

-The instructions for setting up the opinionated instllations will assume you
+The instructions for setting up the opinionated installations will assume you
 have installed the prerequisites and created the `nephio-install` directory.

 ## Opinionated Installations